eurostat/gridviz/docs/reference.md

 ### Others...

-[Gridviz](https://github.com/eurostat/gridviz/) style library can be enriched with new styles by extending the [style class](../src/js/Style.js).
+[Gridviz](https://github.com/eurostat/gridviz/) style library can easily be enriched with new styles, by extending the [style class](../src/js/Style.js).

 Any need or idea for new style ? feel free to [ask](https://github.com/eurostat/gridviz/issues/new) or [contribute](../README.md#support-and-contribution) !